-International ports are still very active in the World Ports Climate Initiative (WPCI), with several new members added recently (Ports of Vigo, Spain and Mejillones, Chile).
-Members of the WPCI are currently working on a variety of projects targeting climate change issues through various activities and using tools that can be applied worldwide.
-These resources include guidance for measuring a port's carbon footprint, guidance for increasing intermodal transport of cargo and reducing truck transport, "green" lease templates, on-shore power resources and the testing of innovative Cargo Handling Equipment (CHE).6
+International ports are still active in the World Ports Climate Initiative (WPCI), with several new members added recently (Ports of Vigo, Spain and Mejillones, Chile).
+Members of the WPCI are actively working on a variety of projects targeting climate change issues through activities and using tools that can be applied worldwide.
+These resources include guidance for measuring a port's carbon footprint, guidance for increasing intermodal transport of cargo and reducing truck transport, "green" lease templates and the testing innovative Cargo Handling Equipment (CHE).